-As you gain Awakened completion bonus (which will be discussed later in this guide) the tiers of maps that can drop improve.
+As you gain map completion bonus the tiers of maps that can drop improve.
 Each bonus contributes 1% towards maps being able to drop at a higher tier.

-For example, if you have gained 5 bonus, then monsters have a 5% chance to drop maps of 1 tier higher.
+For example, if you have gained 5 bonus completion, monsters have a 5% chance to drop maps of 1 tier higher.
 This can not exceed the limits shown above – so white monsters will still only be able to drop maps of equivalent level to the zone.

 The atlas is separated into 8 regions – 4 outer regions and 4 inner regions

 Each section has 5 stages, which depend on the Watchstones that are currently socketed in them